 If you’re currently well and not in the vulnerable category there is no reason to restrict your cat’s outdoor access.
 However, don’t forget to maintain good hygiene, washing your hands with soap and hot water after handling your cat.
 Try to keep close interactions with your cat, such as petting, to a minimum if you can.

-For this reason, if you have a male and female cat in your household and they are not neutered, you should keep them separated.
-Remember: this also applies to cats that are related, e.g brother and sister.
+If you have a male and female cat in your household and they are not neutered, you should keep them separated.
+Remember: this also applies to cats that are related, eg brother and sister.

 Keeping a cat that usually goes outdoors confined indoors can be stressful and frustrating for the cat.
 It’s important to ensure your cat continues to get daily activity to help both their mental and physical wellbeing.
 The following tips will allow them to adjust to their temporary indoor life.

 If you think your cat needs veterinary care you should call the practice for further advice in the first instance.
 Do not take your pet to the surgery unless your vet instructs you to.

 If you are self-isolating you will not be able to go to the vet with your cat for emergency treatment.
 Phone the vet for advice and if the vet agrees to treat your cat, you'll need to arrange for someone else to transport your cat to the vet for you.
 In this case, we’d recommend the following tips:

 We advise you check government guidance to check whether there are any restrictions for where you live and for where the other person’s cat resides.
 For advice re COVID-19 visit: https://www.gov.uk/coronavirus

 If you do look after someone else’s cat we’d advise maintaining good hygiene levels, washing your hands before and after you have been in contact with the cat.

 More information can be found on the government website.